bzigterman/bzigterman.github.io/projects/weather.md

 - 35°
 - Cloudy
-- 92% humidity
+- 88% humidity
-- 13 mph wind
+- 14 mph wind
 - 100% cloud cover
 - 23 AQI 🟩
-- 0.32 inches of rain in the past 24 hours
+- 0.33 inches of rain and 0.06 inches of snow in the past 24 hours
-- 0.09 inches of rain and 0.04 inches of snow expected in the next 48 hours
+- 0.12 inches of snow and 0.11 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>